ChiriVulpes/soulus/README.md

 ## No Mob Spawning and No Mob Drops [🡅](#table-of-contents)

 All mob spawning is disabled by default, but you can configure this functionality per dimension, biome, and creature, and even enable/disable drops for each.
-See [Creatures Config](./docs/CONFIG.md#configcreatures-)
+See [`creatures/creatures.json`](./docs/CONFIG.md#creaturescreaturesjson-)

-Summoner-summoned mobs are exempt from this config.
-They will always be summoned, and they will always have drops.